 The following guidelines have been established to ensure that Special Appropriations funding is allocated to as many RSOs as possible and can benefit as many students as possible.

 Cost Per Student: This ratio allows the Finance and Budget Committee to review each request equally, regardless of the size of the event.
 We calculate this ratio by dividing the total request by the number of UW students reasonably expected to attend the event.
-For the 2019-2020 year, this ratio shall be set to no more than $10.00 per UW student attendee.
+For the 2019-2020 year, the cost per expected UW student attendee shall be around $10.00.

 Impact on Quarterly Fund: The Finance and Budget Committee will consider the impact that each request has on the quarterly Special Appropriations Fund (see Funding Level above) in its decision to fund or not fund an event.
 This is to ensure that as many RSOs are funded while being mindful of the sustainability of the Special Appropriations Fund.